kawish1/site/source/content/11/mathematics/chapter1/lecture15.md

 +++
 ## Chapter 1 Lecture 15: The Real Line
 <p class="lead">
+Any real number is either a rational number or an irrational number.
-Set of real numbers can be represented by a line called <code> Real Line <code>.
+Set of real numbers can be represented by a line called <code> The Real Line </code>.
+You will learn how to <code> represent real numbers </code> on the real line by representing rational and irrational numbers on the real line.
 </p>

 {{< dailymotion x2no4sm >}}